MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
 ## Purchasing an item (`show` method)

-Use the `show` method to purchase an item, after you construct a request that contains item details.
+Use the `show` method to purchase an item, after you construct a request that contains the item details.

 Once your products and details are displayed to the user, you can implement the purchase flow by using the Payment Request API.
 When combined with the Digital Goods API, the only required input parameter is `methodData`.